 Additional articles for women

-1 or 2 dresses/skirt outfits for Sunday worship and visits to town.
+3 or 4 dresses/skirt outfits.
 Women are generally expected to wear dresses, skirts, capris or long pants in towns, but on the mission compound shorts are fine.
-Cloth wraps to wear over shorts can be purchased for a few dollars in town as well.

 Additional articles for construction workers